Low altitude field-aligned current densities ob-

 lation, but appear on average 5 served location, while the nightside Region-1 currents and the Region-2 currents are largely under-represented.
 Com- parison of the observed and simulated Birkeland current dis- tributions, which are intimately related to the plasma drifts at the ionosphere, shows that the ionospheric convection pat- tern in the MHD model and its dependence on the IMF ori- entation is essentially correct.
 The Birkeland total currents in the simulations are about a factor of 2 larger than observed during southward IMF.
 For Bz>0 the disparity in the total current is reduced and the simulations for purely northward IMF agree with the observations to within 10%.
 The dispar- ities in the magnitudes of the Birkeland currents between the observations and the simulation results are a combined effect of the simulation overestimating the ionospheric electric field and of the Iridium fits underestimating the magnetic pertur- bations.

 Korth, H; Anderson, B J.; Lyon, J G.; and Wiltberger, M, "Comparison of Birkeland current observations during two magnetic cloud events with MHD simulations" (2008).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 444.